-Section 5 - Rules: The rules of the meeting will be those of Robert's Rules of Order.

-- Section 6 Manner of Acting: Except where provided otherwise in these bylaws, the act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board. - Section 7.
-Voting.
-Each Director or member is entitled to one vote.
-Email, proxy, and absentee voting is prohibited. - Section 8 Informal Action by Directors: The authority of the Board of Directors may be exercised without a meeting if consent in writing, setting forth the action to be taken, is signed by all Directors entitled to vote. - Section 9 Electronic Meeting Participation: A Director may participate in a meeting of the Board of Directors, or any committee thereof, by means of conference telephone or similar communication equipment enabling all Directors participating in the meeting to communicate.
+- Section 5 Rules: The rules of the meeting will be guided by Robert's Rules of Order and such other rules adopted by the Board of Directors. - Section 6 Manner of Acting: Except where provided otherwise in these bylaws, in the Articles of Incorporation of the Foundation, or by law, the act of a majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board. - Section 7 Voting.
+Each Director is entitled to one vote.
+Email, proxy, and absentee voting are prohibited. - Section 8 Informal Action by Directors: The authority of the Board of Directors may be exercised without a meeting if consent in writing, setting forth the action to be taken, is signed by all Directors entitled to vote. - Section 9 Electronic Meeting Participation: A Director may participate in a meeting of the Board of Directors, or any committee thereof, by means of interactive technology, including but not limited to electronic transmission, internet usage, remote communication, or conference video or telephone, by means of which all persons participating in the meeting can communicate with each other.
 Participation in a meeting pursuant to this section shall constitute presence in person at such meeting. - Section 10 PDHP Staff Attendance: The PDHP Executive Director, and other PDHP staff authorized by the PDHP Executive Director, are invited to every meeting of the Board of Directors and any committee formed pursuant to these bylaws; they may receive all information provided to the Board of Directors, and are enabled to participate with voice, but without vote in such meetings.

-Article VI: Officers
+Article VII: Officers